JuliaDynamics/NetworkDynamics.jl/docs/src/API.md

 pdim(::Network)
 ```

-## Component Functions
+## Component Models
 ```@docs
-VertexFunction()
+VertexModel()
-EdgeFunction()
+EdgeModel()
 ```

-## Component Functions with MTK
+## Component Models with MTK
 ```@docs
-VertexFunction(::ModelingToolkit.ODESystem, ::Any, ::Any)
+VertexModel(::ModelingToolkit.ODESystem, ::Any, ::Any)
-EdgeFunction(::ModelingToolkit.ODESystem, ::Any, ::Any, ::Any, ::Any) EdgeFunction(::ModelingToolkit.ODESystem, ::Any, ::Any, ::Any)
+EdgeModel(::ModelingToolkit.ODESystem, ::Any, ::Any, ::Any, ::Any) EdgeModel(::ModelingToolkit.ODESystem, ::Any, ::Any, ::Any)
 ```

 ### Output Function Helpers/Wrappers